Advertiser disclosure

 Focus on what you can control

 At this point, there’s nothing you can do to change your undergraduate GPA.
 What you can do, however, is outweigh your past academic performance with positive courses of action.
-Here’s eight steps you can take:
+Here’s ten steps you can take:

 Related: Scholarships360’s free scholarship search tool